William Holden: Sunset Boulevard

 Holden's career took off again in 1950 when Billy Wilder tapped him to play a down-at-heel screenwriter taken in by a faded silent film actress (Gloria Swanson) in Sunset Boulevard.
 Holden earned his first Best Actor Oscar nomination for the role.

 Getting the role was a lucky break for Holden, as Montgomery Clift was initially cast but backed out of his contract.
 Swanson later said, "Bill Holden was a man I could have fallen in love with.
-He was perfection on- and off-screen."
+He was perfection on and off screen."
 And Wilder commented "Bill was a complex guy, a totally honorable friend.
 He was a genuine star.
 Every woman was in love with him."
 Paramount reunited him with Nancy Olson, one of his Sunset Boulevard costars, in Union Station (1950).

 Holden had another good break when he was cast as Judy Holliday's love interest in the big-screen adaptation of the Broadway hit Born Yesterday (1950).
 He made two more films with Olson: Force of Arms (1951) at Warner Bros. and Submarine Command (1951) at Paramount.
 Holden did a sports film at Columbia, Boots Malone (1952), then returned to Paramount for The Turning Point (1952).

 Stalag 17 and peak of stardom

 Holden was reunited with Wilder in Stalag 17 (1953), for which Holden won the Academy Award for Best Actor.
+His acceptance speech at the 26th Academy Awards was one of the shortest in Oscar history: "Thank you ... thank you."

-This ushered in the peak years of Holden's stardom.
+His success in Stalag 17 ushered in the peak years of Holden's stardom.
 He made a sex comedy with David Niven for Otto Preminger, The Moon Is Blue (1953), which was a huge hit, in part due to controversy over its content.
 At Paramount, he was in a comedy with Ginger Rogers that was not particularly popular, Forever Female (1953).
 A Western at MGM, Escape from Fort Bravo (1953) did much better, and the all-star Executive Suite (1954) was a notable success.